LiquidPiston

 Nikolay Shkolnik - Co-Founder & CTO

-He earned a Bachelor’s degree in Electrical Engineering from The University of British Columbia and an MBA from Harvard.
+He earned a Bachelor's and Master's degree in Computer Science from Emory University and a Ph.D. in Artificial Intelligence from MIT.

 Co-Investors